ProfMikeWood/ocean_modeling_book/_build/html/_sources/getting_started/installing_compiler_and_mpi.md

 export MPI_HOME="/opt/homebrew/Cellar/open-mpi/5.0.3_1/lib/"
 export TMPDIR="/tmp"
 ```
 Note that your homebrew path may differ.
-You can check the head of the path suing
+You can check the head of the path using
 ```
 brew config
 ```